JIBAR to ZARONIA: Top questions answered

 If ZARONIA is already published why do contracts still refer to JIBAR - and does this matter?

-As covered above, JIBAR will still be available until the dates provisionally mentioned and there will be a period where both JIBAR and ZARONIA-linked securities will co-exist.
+JIBAR will still be available until the dates specified above and there will be a period where both JIBAR and ZARONIA-linked securities will co-exist.
+This will end when JIBAR cessation becomes effective and JIBAR-linked securities have to be transitioned to ZARONIA.

 Tags: Benchmark reform ZARONIA JIBAR